Join the Airheads Beemer Club!

 (8) Airheads like to share time, knowledge, parts & camaraderie with other Airheads.

 **Some even return borrowed tools.
 (WHO still has my Kukko tools and box of shims?)
 Some share dark beer/ale/cigars with me.
 None have, so far, shared their women (or men) with me (Penny would frown).
 You could offer me a brewskie, cigar, or single malt Scotch, & see if my hand stretches out......((BTW....I do NOT drink 'n ride/drive)).

 So, why are you waiting ....get in on the FUN! ....JOIN!
 Give yourself a gift, YOUR VERY OWN MEMBERSHIP in the ABC.

 The more Airheads in this world, the better chance I have of getting a free cigar, etc., wherever I am traveling.

 If this shameless appeal and lousy attempt at humor has caused a gut-wrenching, sickly, totally guilty-to-the-bone feeling, read further.
 If not, read further anyway.
 If you can't read, how did you get this far?

-BTW....There is a monthly technical article in Airmail, called AIRTECH.
+BTW ....There is a monthly technical article in Airmail, called AIRTECH.
 These were written for many years by OAK.
-"OAK" Okleshen, who passed away in April, 2017, was a BMW wrench par excellence.
-Oak was an officially recognized 'Friend of the Marque' and a personal friend.
+Orlando "OAK" Okleshen, who passed away in April, 2017, was a BMW wrench par excellence.
+Oak was an officially recognized 'Friend of the Marque' and was a personal friend friend of mine.
 If you don't know what Friend of the Marque means, ask.
 Oak's AIRMAIL articles were always a must.
-Unlike other magazines, we 'Headz' NEVER throw out Airmail's, they are kept as permanent reference material.
+Unlike other magazines, we 'Headz' usually NEVER throw out Airmail's, they are kept as permanent reference material.
 Oak's technical columns & other writings are NOT available on the Internet for free downloading.
-Airtech continues after Oak's Passing, with a large backlog of articles also being printed. http://bmwmotorcycletech.info/WHO-WAS-OAK.htm
+Airtech continues after Oak's Passing, with a large backlog of articles also being printed. https://bmwmotorcycletech.info/WHO-WAS-OAK.htm

 Airmail also has Classifieds (someone goofed, classifieds is spelled correctly) ...no charge for Members.